pjavadi84/rv-experience-frontend/README.md

 Now you are ready to experience this very basic fullstack application:

+***App Structure:***
+This app is built as an SPA with modularity in mind!
+There are tiny encapsulated file structures to store logics in separate meaninigful fashion.
+I decided to create a central index.html and index.js file  as my core files, and app.js file to store all the logical modules that are used in this app such as company, rv, users, and so on.
+There are also Adapters in which used as an interface to request and send data from frontend to the database.

 **Why I made this:**
 one of the most important required project studying at Flatiron.